-Concurrent with the reverse triangular merger that occurred on June 22, 2018, the Company applied pushdown accounting.
-Pushdown accounting refers to the use of the acquirer's basis in the preparation of the acquiree's separate consolidated financial statements as the new basis of accounting for the acquiree.
+Concurrent with the reverse triangular merger, the Company applied pushdown accounting.
+Pushdown accounting refers to the use of the acquirer's basis in the preparation of the acquiree's separate financial statements as the new basis of accounting for the acquiree.